 Since the late 1990s, the Children’s Health Insurance Program (CHIP) has been available in all states in including Illinois.
 CHIP provides health insurance coverage to children that their parents or guardians may not be able to afford.
 Both CHIP and Medicaid enrollment are funded by the same sources and have similar application procedures, yet there are different guidelines that govern the two programs.
 To find out what is CHIP Medicaid and what is covered by CHIP Medicaid in Illinois, continue reading the outlined information below.

-Illinois’s Children’s Health Insurance Program Overview
+What is Illinois’s Children’s Health Insurance Program?

 CHIP and Medicaid for children are government health care programs dedicated to providing coverage to resident who are eligible for Medicaid benefits.
 However, the Children’s Health Insurance Program exists to provide coverage to children whose families may have too much income to qualify for Medicaid but still need help affording health care.
 Even if the parents in family do not have Medicaid eligibility children can still apply for CHIP.
 Once children are enrolled in CHIP, they are free to see any medical provider who is in-network with IL CHIP.